 Schedule change and Course Withdrawal.
-A student may change his schedule during the first two weeks of the regular semester (first day of class for a week intensive) by submitting a Student Transaction Form to the Registrar.
-The form must be signed by the student's academic advisor(s) and course instructor in order to add or drop a course even if the student never attended a meeting of the course.
-Tuition for courses dropped within the first two weeks (or first day for intensive courses) is refundable; fees are not refundable.
-There is a \$15.00 change fee assessed per transaction form submitted.
+A student may change his schedule during the first two weeks of the regular semester (first day of class for a week intensive, or first week of an eight week session) by submitting a Student Transaction Form to the Registrar.
+The form must be signed by the student's academic advisor or approved by email from the advisor to the Registrar, and course instructor in order to add or drop a course even if the student never attended a meeting of the course.
+Tuition for courses dropped within the first two weeks (or first day for intensive courses, or first week of an eight week session) is refundable; fees are not refundable.
+There is a \$20.00 change fee assessed per transaction form submitted.